hsuanchih/Scribbles/iOS-OSX/SwiftUI-Presentation.md

 }
 ```

-Here's an example template for how to layout a `TabView` dynamically.
+Here's a template for how to layout a `TabView` dynamically.

 ```Swift
 struct ContentView: View {